The workshop will include presentations by highly qualified professionals.

-Rebecca Heron works as a Client Relationship Manager at Jeff White CFP & Company – LPL Financial, which specializes in financial planning & retirement services.
+Rebecca Heron works as a Client Relationship Manager for Jeff White, CFP – LPL Financial/Honolulu Financial Partners, which specializes in financial planning & retirement services.
 She works closely with the firm’s financial advisors & attorney to ensure all the details of the clients’ plans are carried out and implemented in terms of their financial needs & goals.

 Susan Lewis – Volunteer/Divorce Survivor